Moriori: Invasion by Taranaki Māori (1835–1868)

-During the following enslavement the Māori invaders forbade the speaking of the Moriori language.
+During the following enslavement the Taranaki Māori invaders forbade the speaking of the Moriori language.
 They forced Moriori to desecrate their sacred sites by urinating and defecating on them.
-Moriori were forbidden to marry Moriori or Māori, or to have children with each other.
+Moriori were forbidden to marry Moriori or the Taranaki Māori, or to have children with each other.
 This was different from the customary form of slavery practised on mainland New Zealand.
 However, many Moriori women had children by their Māori masters.
 A small number of Moriori women eventually married either Māori or European men.
 Some were taken from the Chathams and never returned.
 In 1842 a small party of Māori and their Moriori slaves migrated to the subantarctic Auckland Islands, surviving for some 20 years on sealing and flax growing.
 Only 101 Moriori out of a population of about 2,000 were left alive by 1862, making the Moriori genocide one of the deadliest in history by percentage of the victim group.

 Dispersal and assimilation

 The Moriori were free from slavery by the end of the 1860s which gave them opportunities for self determination, but their small population led to a gradual dilution of their culture.
 Only a handful of men still understood the Moriori language and culture from before the invasion.
 The younger generation spoke Māori, while still identifying themselves as Moriori.
 While attempts were made to record the Moriori culture for posterity, it was generally believed that it would never again be a living way of life.
 By 1900 there would only be twelve people in the Chatham Islands who identified themselves as Moriori.
 Although the last Moriori of unmixed ancestry, Tommy Solomon, died in 1933, there are several thousand mixed ancestry Moriori alive today.

 In the 2001 New Zealand census, 585 people identified as Moriori.
 The population increased to 942 in the 2006 census and declined to 738 in the 2013 census.
 The 2018 census estimated the Moriori population as 996.